robertostrabelli/CMStra/README.md

 ## How to install

-Copy public_html content to you web visible folder on your server and CMStra_db just one level up.
+Copy public_html content to your webserver visible folder and CMStra_db just one level up.
 Go to cmstra_admin/login.php and log for configurations.
 Default users: *admin, password* and *john, connor*.
 Make more security changing it editing CMStra_db/2-check.php